 This is a harness after “surgery” to repair the damaged area.
 The harness was fairly new, as it was supple and of the replacement type, not the original style.
-I hope to write about that later, but it only affects the horn wiring.
 We unwired the harness from the headlight and cut out the worn places and repaired a few other “altered” places in it.
-This only took about two hours and was faster, easier and much cheaper than replacing the whole thing.
+This only took about two hours and was faster, easier, and much cheaper than replacing the whole thing.

-If for some reason you are using this page to start some other fork work and are going to try to reuse the steering bearings, put a clean surface down so that you can find the 54 balls after they fall all over the floor.
-No matter what type of bearing you are installing for the steering, they should be over tightened a bit and then the adjustment backed off to normal.
+If you are using this page to start some other fork work and are going to try to reuse the steering bearings, put a clean surface down so that you can find the 54 balls after they fall all over the floor.
+No matter what type of bearing you are installing for the steering, they should be over tightened a bit, and then the adjustment backed off to normal.
 This will help to fully “seat” the bearings.

 This is what the old race looks like when it is slightly lifted off of the casting.
 This is the lower set of races.